-In 2021, operating income was \$1.797 billion, operating cash flow from continuing operations was \$1.931 billion, and free cash flow from continuing operations was \$1.133 billion.
-We invested \$407 million in acquisitions and development in our businesses and \$1.546 billion on repurchases of nearly 14 million shares of our common stock, reducing our shares outstanding by more than 11 percent since the beginning of the year.
+In 2022, operating income was \$1.339 billion, operating cash flow was \$1.565 billion, and free cash flow was \$817 million.
+We invested \$229 million in acquisitions and development in our businesses and \$788 million on repurchases of more than eight million shares of our common stock in 2022, reducing our shares outstanding by more than seven percent since the beginning of the year.

-For a reconciliation of non-GAAP financial measures to comparable GAAP measures please see page 73 of the accompanying Annual Report on Form 10-K.
+For a reconciliation of non-GAAP financial measures to comparable GAAP measures please see pages 71-73 of the accompanying Annual Report on Form 10-K.